wapitea/event_manager/README.md

 end
 ```

-Before using the lib you must register it using `EventManager.start_link/1` that
+Before using the lib you first have to register it using `EventManager.start_link/1`, which
-accept a keyword opts.
-In this keyword you can define `apps` that define all apps
+also accepts a keyword opts for options.
+Inside your options, you can specify all the `apps` that
-that could use the `@subscribe` attribute.
+can use the `@subscribe` attribute.

-For example, you can start it using a Supervisor.
+Here's an example using a Supervisor:
 ``` elixir
 children = [%{
   id: EventManager,